Jobs#

 Editing runtime settings (Batch)#

 Batch flow jobs have runtime settings you can edit per job.
-In the UI, you can change runtime settings in the same location you update a job.
+In the UI, you can change runtime settings in the same location where you update a job.
 Batch flows include additional settings.

 Screenshot of the edit configurations button